Please ensure Javascript is enabled for purposes of website accessibility

 Public Utilities – Ratemaking – Multiple Appeals – Reparations Surcharge – Appeals Bond or Other Arrangements

 It took several appeals and several years for the appellant-utility to finally get the rate increase amount it had requested (though in a different configuration).
-Although the utility asserts that it was unable to afford an appeals bond for the whole of the appellate period, the Public Service Commission correctly determined that it lacked the […]
+Although the utility asserts that […]

 Jan 15, 2019